mr7brown/agb.github.io/pages/mydoc/mydoc_introduction.md

 toc: false
 ---

-I'm Ashton Brown, an adaptable technical writer who’s passionate about working with engineers, designers, and business operations to make complex information accessible to both technical and non-technical audiences.
+I'm Ashton Brown, an adaptable Technical Writer/Documentation Engineer who’s passionate about working with Engineers, Designers, and Business Operations to make complex information accessible to both technical and non-technical audiences.

 I developed this site for two primary reasons: